A. Background and Purpose:

 D. Deadlines for Application:

-Submit your proposal to the dean (or equivalent) by the quarterly deadline dates: September 1, 2012, December 1, 2012, March 1, 2013, June 1, 2013 to the dean (or equivalent).
-Only one copy is required.
+Submit your proposal to the dean (or equivalent) by the quarterly deadline dates: September 1st, December 1st, March 1st, or June 1st.
 If this date falls on a weekend or holiday, proposals will be due the next working day.
 Proposals must be received by the dean at least six weeks before the proposed travel to provide adequate time for proposal processing and committee review.
 Proposals submitted after travel has occurred will not be considered.